Compassionate, Friendly Eye Care Your Child Will Love

 Your child learns how to use their vision, much like how they learn to walk and talk.
 However, uncorrected or unmanaged issues can have a permanent effect on how your child uses their eyes, sometimes leading to difficulty playing sports or participating in school.

-Family EyeCare Center Optometry understands and cherishes your child’s gift of sight.
+Total Vision Campbell, formerly Family EyeCare Optometry, understands and cherishes your child’s gift of sight.
 We provide a comforting, caring experience while proactively responding to potential issues that may occur in the future.

 We’re here to preserve your child’s sight and support their eye health.
 Please give them the care they need by booking a pediatric eye exam in Campbell, CA today.